Michigan Porch

 Michigan's waterfalls sit on several kinds of land, and what you need to get in depends on which:

-• State parks and scenic sites (Tahquamenon, Bond Falls, Agate Falls, Wagner Falls, Laughing Whitefish, the Porcupine Mountains, the Ocqueoc area) require a Recreation Passport on your vehicle.
+• State parks and scenic sites (Tahquamenon, Bond Falls, Agate Falls, Wagner Falls, Laughing Whitefish, and the Porcupine Mountains) require a Recreation Passport on your vehicle.
+DNR also lists the pass for vehicle entry to Ocqueoc's state forest campground.
 It's a vehicle pass for motorized entry, not a per-person admission — a small yearly fee.
 Purchase methods vary: add it at license-plate renewal, buy it at staffed parks or DNR customer-service locations, use a self-service station, or buy online.

 • Pictured Rocks National Lakeshore (Munising, Miners, Sable, and other falls) is federal land with its own entrance pass — not the state Passport.